cruhland/agda-quotients/src/Quotient.lagda.md

 ```

 This representation relies on ℕ's propositional equality to ensure
-that there is exactly one term of `ℤ₁` for each integer (hence
+that there is exactly one term of `ℤ₁` for each integer.
+The
-justifying the subscript `1`).
-The constructors `ℤ₊` and `ℤ₋`
+constructors `ℤ₊` and `ℤ₋` represent the positive and negative
-represent the positive and negative integers, respectively, and accept
+integers, respectively, and accept as argument the predecessor of the
-as argument the predecessor of the corresponding natural number; for
+corresponding natural number; for example, -3 is represented as `ℤ₋
-example, -3 is represented as `ℤ₋ (suc (suc zero))`.
+(suc (suc zero))`.

 We could have used a similar representation with only two constructors
 (representing the nonnegative integers and strictly negative